-- The Annual Progressive Party ~ High Rises & Honky Tonks ~ is an annual celebration of Downtown Nashville.
+- The Progressive Party ~ High Rises & Honky Tonks ~ is an annual celebration of Downtown Nashville.
 In 2017 we Celebrate 31 years as the DISTRICT!
 This event serves as a fundraiser in support of The DISTRICT’S mission and is an incredible opportunity to showcase some of the unique venues